 5 Neuse River Brewing CompanyRaleighSee on map

 Neuse River Brewing collaborated with Raleigh Rum Company on III, a Belgian Rye Tripel aged six months in rum barrels.
 The aging gives this beer a distinct flavor, imparting notes of vanilla and oak from the barrel and added complexity from the blend of sugars.
 Sipping this big beer and watching the sun set over the Raleigh skyline is a treat Blackbeard never knew.

 6 Outer Banks Distilling

 6 Outer Banks DistillingManteo

-The makers of Kill Devil Rum – a spirit rumored to have gotten its name from pirates, who drank rum so strong it could “kill the devil” – have a barrel aging called Blackbeard’s Reserve.
-This rum was aged in oak barrels for three years and features a blend of Caribbean molasses and other sugars to give it a layered, intense flavor.
-Oaky, sweet and rich, they think Blackbeard would have approved.
+The makers of Kill Devil Rum – a spirit rumored to have gotten its name from pirates, who drank rum so strong it could “kill the devil” – have a limited-edition small-batch series called Shipwreck.
+These rums were aged in unique barrels and feature a blend of molasses and other sugars to give it a layered, intense flavor.
+Oaky, sweet and rich, they think Blackbeard would have approved of all the batches.

 7 Sanctuary Vineyards